7aitsev/ansible-tuto/step-13/README.md

 ## Leveraging tags

 Tags will let you select which part of the playbook you want to run.
-For instance, if you change your HAproxy configuration, you don't really need to run the Apache playbook.
-By using tags, you can tell Ansible "Hey, just run the tasks taggued with HAproxy".
-You can even negate tags, asking "Hey Ansible, run all tasks but HAproxy ones".
+For instance, if you change your HAProxy configuration, you don't really need to run the Apache playbook.
+By using tags, you can tell Ansible "Hey, just run the tasks taggued with HAProxy".
+You can even negate tags, asking "Hey Ansible, run all tasks but HAProxy ones".

 You can also ask things like "run tasks tagged A or B, but not C".